 The Dachstein Sky Walk to Nothingness..

-We saw it in the Daily Mail; the Dachstein Glacier Stairway to Nothingness.
+We first saw a picture in the newspaper; the Dachstein Glacier Stairway to Nothingness.
 It was almost on our route through Europe, on our way to the start of our Balkans adventure.
 A high mountain.
 A glacier.
 A suspension bridge.
 And a series of 14 steps, leading into the void.
 Steps that apparently required nerves of steel.
 The gauntlet was laid…..

 First the Panoramic Cable Car